brillout/goldpage/docs/csr-and-ssr-explained.md

 <br/>
 <br/>

-# What is CSR and SSR?
+# What are CSR and SSR?

 Modern view libraries (React/Vue/...) are able to run in the browser as well as in Node.js.
 In the browser your page is rendered to the browser's DOM,